cranci1/Sora/README.md

 ### Third-Party Websites and Intellectual Property

 This software is not affiliated with or endorsed by any third-party entities.
 Any references to third-party sites in user-generated modules do not imply endorsement.
-Users are responsible for ensuring their scraping activities comply with the terms of service and intellectual property rights of the sites they interact with.
+Users are responsible for ensuring their use of modules complies with the terms of service and intellectual property rights of the sites they interact with.

 ### DMCA